raspdevpy/ccdoc/guide/Text/Array/arrayGet.md

 # $arrayGet

-return the element value at specific position in array
+Returns the value of an element at the specified index in an array.

 ## Usage